-We are providing you with this letter so that you have the tools you need to stand up for your rights as an employee.
-If you would like more advice, please browse our informative article about redundancy.
+If you would like more information on these and related topics, have a look at our website and in particular at the articles on Redundancy, Whistleblowing and PILON.
 You can also contact us at Monaco Solicitors if you think that we might be able to help assist you in your employment case.

 Private & Confidential